ajs94/angular-web-survey/README.md

 # Running
 See package.json for dependencies.
 It should be pretty minimal but requires Node and Angular CLI installed.

+For installing Angular CLI if you have Node/NPM, you can run 'npm install -g @angular/cli'

+If that doesn't work, you can follow some of the setup documentation for Angular: https://angular.io/guide/setup-local

 Run 'npm install' from command line to get project dependencies.

 Run 'ng serve' to compile and run the code.
 Page will be hosted at localhost:4200